Los Angeles Metro Busway: History

-The first busway in the Los Angeles area was the El Monte Busway which opened in January 1973 and ran parallel to Interstate 10 (San Bernardino Freeway), offering an 18-minute trip between El Monte and Downtown Los Angeles, compared to 35–45 minutes in the general-purpose lanes.
+The first busway in the Los Angeles area was the El Monte Busway, which opened in January 1973.
+The El Monte Busway, which runs parallel to the San Bernardino Freeway, offered an 18-minute trip between El Monte and Downtown Los Angeles, compared to 35–45 minutes in the general-purpose lanes.
 The facility was a success with about 32,000 boardings per day on lines that used the busway as of November 2000.

-The area's second busway, the Harbor Transitway opened in 1996 offering a new connection between Gardena and Downtown Los Angeles.
+The area's second busway, the Harbor Transitway, opened in 1996 offering a new connection between Gardena and Downtown Los Angeles.
 Ridership on the Harbor Transitway was radically lower than expected: Caltrans had projected that 65,200 passengers would travel along the Harbor Transitway each day, but after 10 years, the facility had only attracted 3,000 passengers per weekday.

-A third busway to be built in the region came after community revolt against a proposed light rail line.
-The Los Angeles County Metropolitan Transportation Authority (Metro) acquired the Southern Pacific Burbank Branch right of way intending to utilize the corridor for light rail trains.
+A third busway to be built in the region came after community revolt against a proposed light rail line in the San Fernando Valley.
+Los Angeles Metro acquired the Southern Pacific Burbank Branch right of way in 1991, intending to utilize the corridor for light rail trains.
 Neighbors successfully petitioned lawmakers to pass a ban on utilizing transit tax revenue for anything other than an extension of the existing subway into the San Fernando Valley.
 However, the passage of Proposition A in 1998 cut off funding for any subway projects.
 With both subway and light rail now legally prohibited, but with growing political pressure to utilize the former railbed, the last available option was a dedicated busway.
 This proposal was also opposed by neighborhood groups; however, since the previous law did not prohibit it, it moved forward.
 The busway opened as the Orange Line (now G Line) on October 29, 2005.
 The line was a success, attracting nearly 23,000 boardings per day in the first year it was open, and nearly 30,000 boardings per day by 2013.
 The line is so popular, that in 2014 users petitioned lawmakers to repeal the ban on light rail, and Metro now plans to convert the busway to light rail by 2050.